miteshsoni9828-arch/UBER-Ride-Demand-and-Vehicle-recommend-prediction-model/README.md

 ## 📌 Overview

-The AI Ride Demand Prediction System is a Machine Learning project that predicts the expected ride demand at different pickup locations and recommends the most suitable vehicle type.
+The Ride Demand Prediction model is a Machine Learning project that predicts the expected ride demand at different pickup locations and recommends the most suitable vehicle type.

 This project was built using a real-world ride dataset containing **253,000+ records**, making it a challenging and practical machine learning application.